duck-dev/Grade-Management/README.md

 ### Privacy
 Grade Management collects no personal data and requires no internet connection for any of the features.
 It is a 100% "local" application without any hidden or visible data transfers.
 Solely your semesters/subjects/grades and settings are being saved **locally**, but are not visible to anyone except the user of the local device.
+Your grades are incognito, hooray!

 ## Development
 This tool is being developed with the open-source .NET XAML UI-framework [Avalonia](https://avaloniaui.net/) and C#.